OrlaBr/community-woodlands-project/README.md

 ![mock up samples of website on different browsers and phones](https://github.com/OrlaBr/community-woodlands-project/blob/master/browser-testing.jpg 'Mock-up')

 ## Deployment
-My website was developed using `Gitpod` and hosted using `Github`, deployed directly from the master branch.
+My website was developed using `Gitpod` and hosted using `Github`, generated from a template created by the Code Instutute, and then deployed directly from the master branch.
 Regular changes were made and all updates were then committed to the master branch.
 The first or home page is called `index.html`, as servers expect index.html to be the name of the main file of a website folder.
 An assets folder was then created, to include the CSS stylesheet and all the images used on the site.
 Throughout the design and implementation of the website I kept notes in Google Docs, which were to come in useful when writing the ReadMe page.
 I then cross referenced the Read Me page and the website, working through the sections, eg UX, UI, testing, validation, correcting errors when I came across them.

 ## Installing a cloned repository